awsdocs/aws-elastic-beanstalk-developer-guide/doc_source/configuring-https-elb.md

 You add this rule by adding a `Resources` key to a [configuration file](ebextensions.md) in the `.ebextensions` directory for your application\.

-The following example configuration file adds an ingress rule to the `AWSEBSecurityGroup` security group, which allows traffic on port 1000 from the load balancer's security group\.
+The following example configuration file adds an ingress rule to the `AWSEBSecurityGroup` security group\.
+This allows traffic on port 1000 from the load balancer's security group\.

 **Example \.ebextensions/sg\-ingressfromlb\.config**